 Want to study modern history without leaving behind the insight that medieval and early modern history provides?
 You’ve come to the right place.
-This history degree offers the perfect balance of diverse and enticing modules whilst enhancing your employability skills.
+Our history degree offers the perfect balance of diverse and enticing modules while enhancing your employability skills.

 With lots of modules to choose from in years two and three, you’ll develop a deep subject knowledge and importantly, be able to connect it with the world we live in today.
 You’ll get the opportunity to take part in a community project, undertake field trips, and write and produce a video documentary.